Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Carbon Home Heating Fuel Comparison

-Households have a variety of fuels that can be used when it comes to heating.
-Natural Gas is the most common choice in Carbon, used by 2,796,352 or 52% of homeowners.
-The 2nd most popular primary heating fuel for Carbon families is Electricity, used by 1,447,260 homes (27%).
-The other homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).
+Residences have a host of fuels that can be used when it comes to heating.
+Natural Gas is the preferred choice in Carbon, used by 2,796,352 or 52% of families.
+The 2nd most popular primary heating fuel for Carbon residents is Electricity, used by 1,447,260 homes (27%).
+The rest of the homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).

 Carbon County Residential Primary Home Heating Fuel (in Number of Households)